Saints beat Catalans for three in a row

 Having won the Challenge Cup in 2018 and coming top at the end of the regular season, the Grand Final prize proved elusive in a cruel end to the season.

-They battled hard in the arm-wrestle but found it difficult to make inroads into a resolute Saints backline, with McMeeken's solitary try in the second half short-lived.
+They battled hard in the arm-wrestle but found it difficult to make inroads into a resolute Saints backline, with McMeeken's solitary try in the second half giving them a lead that was short-lived.

 However, the course of the final could have taken a different path had referee Liam Moore taken action against Saints' Sione Mata'utia in the third minute for an off-the-ball punch to the face of Maloney, but the incident went unpunished.